uriyay/CheatSheets/maven.md

-Notice: this doc is focused in VSCode.
+Notice: this doc will be focused on VSCode.

 ## Quick Start
 Create a Hello World project: